NajimSeun/EGACalc/README.md

-### EG@Calc Simple android application that calculates EGA and EDD From LMP and USS EGA
+### Simple android app to calculate EDD from LMP and Ultrasoun Estimated Gestation Age.